OPSCCnet/OPSCCnet/README.md

 ### 🎯 How to run OPSCCnet using the command line <a name="hwtrun_2"></a>
 ### 💁 Prepare the bash script of run_OPSCCnet.sh
 > Please set the QuPath App directory, e.g. "QuPathApp="/home/sebastian/DeepLearning_Image/QuPath043/QuPath-0.4.3-Linux/QuPath/bin/QuPath" in the run_OPSCCnet.sh
+> If you are using a MacOS System and have installed QuPath using the system defaults, this path is "QuPathApp="/Applications/QuPath.app/Contents/MacOS/QuPath"
 > If you are starting the bash script for the first time, you need to include "chmod +x run_OPSCCnet.sh"
 ```bash
 chmod +x run_OPSCCnet.sh